Amr-abdelsamee/Phonebook/README.md

 ## Over-view
- Phonebook program is a console application its purpose is to read a file that conatain contacts information.
+The phonebook program is a console application its purpose is to read a file containing contacts information.
 These contacts must be written in a certain order to ensure that the program runs well.
 The program allows the user to search, add, delete, modify and view the contacts.
 Also, The program allows the user to save his modification.

  ## Program-Screenshots